BUSINESS or LEISURE TRAVEL

 - cover your cough or sneezes (with tissue or your sleeve); discard tissue and immediately wash your hands (or use alcohol-based sanitizer until soap and water are available)

-- stay home if you feel ill (except to get medical care)
+- stay home if you feel ill (except to get medical care and call ahead first)

 Please ensure your annual flu shot and pneumococcal vaccines are up-to-date as this will reduce your risk of co-infection.